 So thank you again for everything and we’ll see you again soon—in the sky!

 More Resources for Study

-Thank you for exploring this multimedia title presenting Chapter 11 from Freedom Through Understanding based on teachings given in 1975 by Lama Yeshe at the Royal Holloway College in England.
+Thank you for exploring this multimedia title designed by Megan Evart and presenting Chapter 11 from Freedom Through Understanding edited by Nicholas Ribush and based on teachings given by Lama Yeshe at the Royal Holloway College, England in 1975.
 We hope it touched your heart and mind.

 Learn more about Lama Yeshe.

 More video from Freedom Through Understanding can be viewed on the Lama Yeshe wisdom Archive Youtube channel.